 If you require assistance with accessing this information or require support, please Contact Us.

 Terms and Conditions

-Applications are subject to approval by Asset Training Australia’s Head Office.
+Applications are subject to approval by Asset College’s Head Office.
 Submitting a completed application does not guarantee approval of funding.
 Training cannot commence until you have received written confirmation of your application being approved.